tuttiq/tuttiq.me/content/posts/study-notes-ai-concepts-and-what-ai-can-do.md

 ---
-title: '[Study Notes] AI Concepts and What AI Can Do'
+title: "[Study Notes] AI Concepts and What AI Can Do"
 subtitle: Part 1 of my study notes of the course "AI For Everyone"
 category:
   - Tech
+tags:
+  - tech
+  - study notes
+  - online courses
 author: tuttiq
 date: 2020-03-20T05:35:19.637Z
 featureImage: /uploads/ai.jpg